IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 #  Project Tasks
-## Update: Wednesday, June 3rd, 2020
+## Update: Thursday, June 11th, 2020

 ### APP-WIDE:

-•	Implement dynamic and smooth transitions.
+•	Implement dynamic and smooth transitionon admin and user side.

 •	Handle login responces and errors.
 [IN-PROGRESS] - Ivan

+•	Navbar button in mobile view should not stay highlighted after click.
+Get rid of any outline in responsive.

+•	Debug, debug, and debug.

 ### FORMS:

-•	Resolve submission on Dog Application form.
-Make sure all necessary attributes are filled.
+•	Resolve incomplete submission on Dog Application form.
+Make sure all necessary attributes are filled before user can submit.

+•	Double check and test responsive in the forms (test button click and span text).

 ### ADMIN-SIDE:

 •	Convert Bootstrap tables to Material to enable sorting algorithms.
 [IN-PROGRESS] -Luat

-•	Add “Admin Notes” attribute to both Volunteer and Foster objects and make sure they are displayed in respective modals (this field is only visible to and editable by an admin.
-Users cannot see its context because it is for admin to make notes about volunteers and fosters).
-[COMPLETED] - Albert

 •	We can only delete applications (from archives) that were rejected (don’t forget to add modal asking “Are you sure you want to delete {{name}}?”).
 [Awaiting back-end implementation] - Albert